docadam78/vf_project/docs/volfitter_docs.md

 in the spot price.

-Certain of the raw IV filters could also be skipped or simplified: For example, currently te slowest part of the entire volfitter is actually the "stale last trade date" check.
+Certain of the raw IV filters could also be skipped or simplified: For example, currently the slowest part of the entire volfitter is actually the "stale last trade date" check.
 This would be easy low-hanging fruit to speed up, but moreover, an intraday simulation would not need to recompute this entire check every time.